 My current work considers: humanity’s footprint on the planet, the need to impose order upon our surroundings as we reap their natural bounty, ways our detritus could serve as means for biological survival, and what environmental fragments may be interpreted by distant observers as inherent to our current culture.

-Repurposed artworks and personal ephemera create a philosophical framework for abstracted landscapes.
-Commonplace materials become proxy for distant cousins – resources of plant and animal origin exploited to fulfill our constant demand for new.
-Structures built primarily from discards, groupings of multiples, and biomorphic elements form complex ecosystems using our human ruins as infrastructure.
-Small sculptural works evoke a sense of reverence, satisfying a desire for alternative spiritual icons to represent the peculiarities of regeneration.
-Paintings based on systems of organization examine our need to impose order upon the planet as we reap the bounty of our surroundings.
-The intent is to open a discussion of the world that we, as current inhabitants, intend to pass forward.
+Commonplace materials become proxy for their distant cousins – plant and animal resources exploited to fulfill our constant demand for new.
+Biomorphic multiples form complex and strange ecosystems that appear to use human discards as infrastructure.
+Small works evoke a sense of reverence as we search for alternative icons to represent our present state of being.
+The intent is to open a discussion of the earthly condition that we, as current inhabitants, will pass forward, intentional or not.